 Simple English definitions for legal terms

-Read a random definition: absolute legacy
+Read a random definition: loss of bargain

 The Rule in Heydon's Case is a way of interpreting laws.
 It means that before deciding what a law means, you should think about the problem the law was made to solve.
 Then, you should interpret the law in a way that helps solve that problem.
 This is also called the "mischief rule" or "purpose approach."
 It is different from other ways of interpreting laws, like the "plain-meaning rule" or the "golden rule."